41rumble/crew-planner/README.md

-# Crew Planning Tool
+# Budget Builder

-An interactive visualization tool for planning crew staffing across a production timeline.
+An interactive visualization tool for planning budgets and crew staffing across a production timeline.

 ## Features